 Actually, I had a chin-strap fail on me a few years back.
 It wasn’t due to fraying of the strap or stitching coming undone, but the metal bit (see the top part of the image below) which connects to the shell rusted and snapped off while putting the helmet on one morning.
 (Not 100% sure but it may have something to do with the cat that I mention below).

-Comfort Liner and other Padding
+Comfort Liner And Other Helmet Padding

 The M2020 revision of the Snell Foundation standard for motorcycle helmets states that “materials used in the manufacture of the helmet should be of durable quality and not be harmed by exposure to sun, rain, dust, vibration, sweat or products applied to the skin or hair.”
+This was also included in Snell’s M2010 and M2015 Standard.

 Although I can’t find any mention of sweat in the DOT FMVSS-218 Standard, that doesn’t mean it isn’t covered.
 Helmets.org even says, “The standards do not permit manufacturers to make a helmet that degrades from sweat”.
 Though they may be referring to bicycle helmets, why would bicycle helmets be any different from motorcycle helmets?